DanielSnor/Zpravobot.news/DOCS/settings.md

 This document is focused on explaining all settings possibilities for the IFTTT filter script, including the default behaviours.

-You need to understand the output is composed from several parts:
+You need to understand the output is composed of several parts:

 - content (text which came from the original post)
-- picture (url link to picture attached to original post)
+- image URL (URL link to the first picture attached to the original post)
-- posturl (url link to original post)
+- post URL (URL link to the original post)

 Those three parts will be included in the output.